mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 ## Text and binary secrets

 From DC/OS Enterprise version 1.11 the Secrets API supports text and binary secrets.
 A text secret is a text value encoded with UTF-8 encoding.
-The Secrets API transparently passes through this value to a secret store backend.
-A binary secret is automatically encoded with base64 codec before it is passed to a secrets store backend.
+The Secrets API passes through this value to a secret store backend without any modification.
+A binary secret is automatically encoded with base64 codec to a text format before it is passed to a secrets store backend.

 Use cases for secret types:

 * **Text**: can support storing text passwords, JSON documents, YAML documents

-* **Binary**: All the text secrets and also binary files, like JAVA keystore, Kerberos keytab files
+* **Binary**: all the text secrets and also binary files, like Java KeyStore, Kerberos keytab files

 **Note**: It is not recommended to use binary secrets values as environment variables.
 The POSIX environment variables cannot contain NUL bytes.

 ### Storing a secret

-When a HTTP client is sending a secret value to the Secrets API it should send `Content-Type` header containing information about a secret type.
-For backward compatibility with existing HTTP clients if a `PUT`/`PATCH` request is sent without the `Content-Type` header the Secrets API assumes a text secret and it behaves as if `application/json` was included in a request.
+When an HTTP client is sending a secret value to the Secrets API it should send `Content-Type` header containing information about a secret type.
+For backward compatibility with existing HTTP clients if a `PUT`/`PATCH` request is sent without the `Content-Type` header the Secrets API assumes a text secret and it behaves as if `application/json` was included in an request.

 Endpoints accepting both `application/json` and `application/octet-stream` values: